When you start losing weight on tirzepatide, you expect to feel better. This tirzepatide gallbladder gallstones resource covers the essential...

 Reduced gallbladder motility.
 When you eat less food, especially less dietary fat, your gallbladder contracts less frequently.
 Bile sits in the gallbladder longer without being emptied.
 This stagnation gives cholesterol crystals more time to clump together and grow into stones.

-This is not a tirzepatide-specific risk.
+This isn't a tirzepatide-specific risk.
 It occurs with any method of rapid weight loss, including very low-calorie diets, other weight loss medications, and bariatric surgery.
 In fact, bariatric surgery carries a higher gallstone risk than medication-assisted weight loss because the weight comes off even faster.

 Clinical trial data from the SURMOUNT studies reported gallbladder-related adverse events in approximately 1-3% of participants taking tirzepatide, compared to less than 1% in the placebo group.
 The risk increased at higher doses and with greater amounts of weight loss.